liang-ma/BlackScholes_MonteCarlo/README.md

 >
 - Estimate the average

-As can be analysed, $\alpha$ is related to the latency of the inner loop.
-Since each iteration in the inner loop requires random numbers, one of factors that limit the latency is the latency of generating a random number.
-One another factor is the mathematical operations.
+We can see that $\alpha$ is related to the latency of the inner loop.
+Since each iteration of the inner loop requires random numbers, one of factors that limit the latency is the latency of generating a random number.
+The other factor are the mathematical operations of one Black Sholes step.

-At a frequency no more than 100MHz, two random numbers are produced every two clock cycles considering the pipeline technique.
-In addition of the unrolling factor $NUM\_RNGS$, the time for each step on FPGA reaches $t\approx\frac{clock\ period}{NUM\_RNGS}$.
-For instance, at the frequency of 100MHz withe $NUM\_RNGS=8$, $t\approx1.25ns$
+At frequencies below 100MHz on modern FPGAs, two random numbers are produced every two clock cycles (pipeline with Initiation Interval 2).
+By considering also the unrolling factor $NUM\_RNGS$, the time for each step on the FPGA $t\approx\frac{clock\ period}{NUM\_RNGS}$.
+For instance, at the frequency of 100MHz with $NUM\_RNGS=8$, $t\approx1.25ns$

 [Black-Scholes Model]: https://en.wikipedia.org/wiki/Black%E2%80%93Scholes_model
 [geometric Brownian motion]: https://en.wikipedia.org/wiki/Geometric_Brownian_motion